ministryofjustice/itpolicycontent/content/security/framework/data-handling-and-information-sharing-guide-legacy.md

 [Data Movement Form](#dmf) includes a copy of the MOJ Data Movement Form (DMF).
 This form must be completed for all transfers where information is transferred from a MOJ ICT system to another MOJ ICT system or external party, further details on the form can be found in [Data Movement Form](#dmf).

 **Note:** This document provides guidance for handling and sharing of information / data up to and including Impact Level (IL) 3 REST*.
-Where information attracts a high protective marking or IL, advice must be sought from the MOJ Operation Security Team (OST) and MOJ Chief Information Security Officer (CISO).
+Where information attracts a high protective marking or IL, advice must be sought from the MOJ Defensive Security Operations Security Team (DSOT) and MOJ Chief Information Security Officer (CISO).

 ## Handling data on MOJ ICT systems